 - 1. The court schools will continue to increase truancy prevention strategies led by the Truancy Task Force.
 The Taskforce will identify students not meeting a minimum of 98% attendance for daily sites and 85% attendance at Biddick. - a.
-Continue to implement the Attendance Blast
+Continue to implement the Attendance Blast - b.

-- b.
 Maintain school counselor (1 funded at 30%) - c.
 Maintain Foster and Homeless Youth school administrator (1 funded at 10%) - d.
-Maintain Truancy Intervention administrator (1 funded at 75%) - e.
-Truancy Intervention specialist (1 funded at 75%) - f.
+Maintain Court student services technician (1 funded at 10%) - e.
+Maintain Truancy Intervention Administrator (1 funded at 50%) - f.
+Truancy Intervention specialist (1 funded at 50%) - g.
 Maintain school nurse (1 funded at 10%)